rafalp/Misago/dev-docs/plugins/hooks/get-thread-reply-state-hook.md

-# `get_reply_thread_state_hook`
+# `get_thread_reply_state_hook`

-This hook wraps the standard function Misago uses to create a new `ReplyThreadState` instance for replying to a thread.
+This hook wraps the standard function Misago uses to create a new `ThreadReplyState` instance for the thread reply view.

 ## Location